iamshnoo/blog/_posts/2020-05-04-getting-in.md

 till 1800 hours UTC, which translates to around midnight in my timezone.

 The morning of Judgement Day was as per usual.
-Wake up at 5 am, when all of my peers are just going to bed, make some coffe and go into a code sprint till about noon.
+Wake up at 5 am, when all of my peers are just going to bed, make some coffee and go into a code sprint till about noon.
 That day I was working on a cool project, which I won't be describing in details in this post, but here is a picture to give you a glimpse at it.